api3dao/oev-docs/docs/oev-searchers/in-depth/dapis/index.md

 }
 ```

-To derive the template ID of the OEV beacon, we hash it's template ID:
+To derive the template ID of the OEV beacon, we hash its template ID:

 ```solidity
 keccak256(abi.encodePacked(bytes32(0x1bb9efc88ac9d910a9edc28e8cad8959d196a551e15c9af3af21247f1605873f)))